ttezel/nn/readme.md

 ##`net.test(testData)`

-Runs your neural network against `testData` and returns an object with statistics about the performance of the network against the test data.
+Runs your neural network against `testData` and returns an object with statistics about the performance of the network against the test data. `testData` can be a single object with `input` and `output` keys, or an array of those objects.
 Typically you'll call this function after training your network.

 -------